10 Awesome Resources with Chinese Video for Kids That Anyone Can Learn From

 4. qoop TV

 Created by Cambridge English Online Ltd., goop TV offers a host of fun online video courses for children.
-The creators have also developed a popular learning app called Chinese Match: Key Words available on iOS devices.

 Learn Chinese in 3 easy steps: Animals – dòngwù – 动物 English – Pinyin – Chinese Characters is one of many YouTube videos by qoop TV that teaches kids how to say animal names in Mandarin Chinese.